Military Fraternization

 If your military friendship or personal relationship has landed you with charges of fraternization, then you could be in trouble if you don't immediately act to defend yourself.
 Accusations of officer misconduct that involve fraternization can be just as damaging to your career as those of drug offenses and sex crimes.
 Therefore, it is imperative that you act quickly in seeking legal counsel.

 Mr. Womack has been involved with the legal matters of military criminal offenses for more than 20 years, and he knows what it takes to defend a case of this stature.
-As a former officer himself, he is intimately familiar with the laws that pertain to military governances and he has made sure that his team is equally as familiar.
+As a former officer himself, he is intimately familiar with the laws that pertain to military governance and he has made sure that his team is equally as familiar.

 It can be difficult to find a defense lawyer with the appropriate level of knowledge and amount of experience necessary to adequately defend a case that involves military charges, but at Guy L. Womack & Associates, P.C. this will not need to be one of your worries.
-During this difficult time you should be focusing on what is most important to you: securing your future freedoms and rights.
+During this difficult time, you should be focusing on what is most important to you: securing your future freedoms and rights.

 You can be sure that the military attorneys at the firm will be doing just that.
 For a free consultation to discuss your charges of fraternization, contact a military criminal defense lawyer today by calling (713) 364-9913.